-In the process of memory, information is taken in from outside of the world, encoded, and stored for later use.
-The measure of effective processing of information and memories is if they can be retrieved later on.
+In the process of memory, information is taken in from the outside world, encoded, and stored for later use.
+The measure of effective processing of information and memories involves whether or not they can be retrieved later on.
 Measuring memory involves how well a person can remember specific information.

-It's important to note that memory isn't in an all-or-nothing process.
+It's important to note that memory isn't an all-or-nothing process.
 It is possible to partially remember things.
-It's not just something that's taken in automatically, and formed in your mind.

-During this test, you feel like you know an answer, but you can't quite remember the answer exactly.
-This is what's called the "tip of the tongue" experience.
+EXAMPLEDuring the test, you feel like you know an answer, but you can't quite remember it.
+This is what is called the "tip of the tongue" experience.
 You know you have a memory, but you're not able to retrieve it.

-How do you measure effectively how memory actually works?
-Well, there are a few different ways to do that, and they include:
+How do you effectively measure how memory actually works?
+Well, there are several different ways to do this, including:

 The first measure of effective formation of memories is recall.
-This is the direct retrieval of information.
-A person is able to reproduce the information that they learned.
+This is the direct retrieval of information; a person is able to reproduce the information that they learned.
 This is done in an exact, or verbatim, way.
-If you are able to reproduce the information, you remembered it correctly.
+If you are able to reproduce the information, then you remembered it correctly.

-If some memory, let's say that poem, is only partially remembered, then you can often reconstruct that information based on logic.
+If a particular memory is only partially remembered, then you can often reconstruct that information based on logic.

-If you are thinking back to your fifth birthday, and you don't have a specific memory of your mother being there, but you know that your mother was around in your life at that time then you would logically infer that your mother was there, even though you can't explicitly remember seeing her at that birthday.
+EXAMPLESuppose you are thinking back to your fifth birthday, and you don't have a specific memory of your mother being there.
+However, you know that your mother was an integral part of your life at that time, so you would logically infer that your mother was there, even though you can't explicitly remember seeing her at that birthday.

-This is a reason why, at times, there can be problems with the recall of certain events.
-Because a person is able to piece information together, sometimes incorrect assumptions can be made about that memory.
+This explains why, at times, there can be problems with the recall of certain events.
+Because a person can piece information together, sometimes incorrect assumptions are made about that memory.

-When recalling something like a list of information, there's a certain phenomenon, where a person can usually remember the first and the last items of something better than the middle items.
-This is the serial position effect.
+When recalling something like a list of information, there's a certain phenomenon, called serial position effect, where a person can usually remember the first and the last items of the list better than the middle items.
 This occurs because recall can be a very difficult process to accurately and exactly recount everything from memory on your own.

-A more sensitive sort of process that's easier for people is recognition.
+A more sensitive process that makes the retrieval process easier for people is recognition.
 Recognition is being able to recognize information that was previously stored inside your mind.

-This test you are taking has multiple choice options.
-You can recognize the correct choice which is easier that recall.
+EXAMPLEIf a test you are taking has multiple choice options, it might be easier to recognize the correct choice, versus a fill-in-the-blank test, which uses recall.

 It's important to note that this can lead to certain ideas of false recognition.

-In eyewitness accounts of crimes with people in a line up, you are more likely to think that you recognize a person even if the person you are actually looking for isn’t there.
+EXAMPLEIn eyewitness accounts of crimes with people in a lineup, you are more likely to think that you recognize a person in the lineup, even if the person you are actually looking for isn’t there.

 Relearning is the most sensitive process of remembering.
 Relearning means that a person tries to learn information that they had previously learned.

-As a child, you might have learned what the 50 states were, and then later on in other life, you attempt to relearn what all of those 50 states are.
-It will take a shorter amount of time to learn that information than somebody who's learning it for the first time.
+EXAMPLEAs a child, you might have learned the names of all 50 states; then, later on in life, you attempt to relearn that information.
+It will take a shorter amount of time for you to learn that information than somebody who's learning it for the first time.